 But Rogers is not a cure-all.
 Developers should be cautious about using another’s trademark in the name or logo of the game itself.
 In CI Games v.
 Destination Films, No. 2:16-cv-05719 (C.D.
-Cal.), the plaintiff alleged trademark infringement based on confusion between its game, Sniper: Ghost Shooter, and the defendant’s game, Sniper: Ghost Warrior.
+Cal.), the plaintiff alleged trademark infringement based on confusion between its game, Sniper: Ghost Shooter, and the defendant’s movie, Sniper: Ghost Warrior.
 The defendant asserted a Rogers defense in a motion to dismiss, but the court punted the decision, finding instead that the Rogers defense is better evaluated at the summary judgment stage.
-The court reasoned that if a plaintiff could show that a defendant intentionally named its game something similar to the plaintiff’s game, then this intent would fail the “not explicitly misleading” prong of the Roger’s defense.
+The court reasoned that if a plaintiff could show that a defendant intentionally named its game something similar to the plaintiff’s movie, then this intent would fail the “not explicitly misleading” prong of the Roger’s defense.
 CI Games potentially takes the teeth out of a Rogers defense because defendants could be forced to wait until summary judgment—and incur significant costs in discovery and motion practice—before knowing whether the defense is available.

 Our Trade Secret is in Another Castle